Art and Art History Courses

 This course will examine the history of artworks produced by and about African Americans, while at the same time analyzing issues of the construction and contestation of racial and cultural identities through visual discourse.
 How do images create (or help to create) identities, and to what extent can they be used to combat as well as reinforce stereotypes?
 We will cover a wide variety of works by such artists as Edmonia Lewis, Henry Ossawa Tanner, Aaron Douglas, Archibald Motley, Jr., Palmer Hayden, Jacob Lawrence, Horace Pippin, Norman Lewis, Romare Bearden, Betye Saar, Adrian Piper, Kara Walker, Lorna Simpson, Glenn Ligon, and Carrie Mae Weems.
 Prerequisite: AAH 116 or 117.
 Offered on rotation.
 Also offered through African-American Studies.

-An introduction to Islamic architecture through a focused study of a global tourist attraction: the Taj Mahal.
-Built as a lavish tomb for an empress in seventeenth century India, the Taj Mahal was a sign of immense privilege and social exclusion from its very inception.
+A focused study of a global tourist attraction: the Taj Mahal.
+Built as a lavish tomb for an empress in seventeenth century India, the Taj Mahal was a sign of immense privilege from its very inception.
 Over time, it became the object of fantasy for modern European travelers and a model for both British colonial architecture as well as opulent private homes in America.
-In what ways did elite men and women in medieval Islam shape and control architecture?
-Why are religious and political groups, archaeologists, and conservationists fighting for ownership of this building today?
+In what ways did elite men and women in medieval India shape and control architecture?
+Why are religious and political groups, archaeologists, and conservationists arguing over ownership of this building today?
 To appreciate the historical and contemporary significance of the Taj, students will also study comparative examples from other parts of Asia, the Middle East, Europe, and North America.
-By taking this course, students will: a) learn to recognize pluralism in Islamic architecture; b) critically examine how diverse social groups interact with Islamic architecture; and c) develop a capacity for critical self-reflection on how issues of power and justice play out in their own societies.
 Diversity (DIV13).
 No prerequisite.
-Offered every spring.
-Also offered through Asian Studies.
+Offered on rotation, also through Asian Studies and Religious Studies.

 217. Buddhist Art and Ritual.